 We eat very cheaply here at Shoestring Cottage.
-However, not at the expense of our health, so we always eat our five a day on a budget.
+However, not at the expense of our health; we always manage to eat our five a day on a budget.
 In fact, we eat a lot more than five portions of fruit and vegetables.
 I have around eight most days because I eat a lot of fruit.
-This has become easier since I gave up sugar.
-(Well, I have had the odd lapse but I have eaten very little, but that’s a post for another day!).

 Check out your local market

 In the past when I had more time and went to town more often, I purchased from the greengrocer’s stall at the local market.
 If you have a good market and the time to get there this is still brilliant value and one of the cheapest ways to buy fresh produce.

 Similar stalls also pop up regularly at many boot sales nowadays, and are well worth checking out.
 I often stock up when I am out and about.

 Now that I work so much I have little time to go into town, so I tend to get my fruit and veg from the discount supermarkets like Lidl and Aldi.
 Their specials are excellent and super cheap, but even their normal fruit and veg tends to be less expensive than the mainstream supermarkets.

 Look out for the Aldi Super Six and Lidl’s Pick of the Week for their best deals.

 A lot of supermarkets offer wonky veg bags and boxes.
 We have grabbed a couple of Asda ones every now and again.
 It really doesn’t affect the flavour of the produce if it doesn’t look perfect.
 That’s how we always used to eat it before the supermarkets standardised everything and made us believe carrots had to be straight and apples blemish free.